 - When I added the coarse sugar on top of the muffin batter, I got a little sloppy and spilled some on the muffin tin.
 This made the muffin tops stick to the tin a little when they expanded over the cups.
 So, just brush away any loose sugar crystals from the tin before baking!

-- If your muffin tops stick to the tin a little like mine did, you can slide a thin plastic spatula underneath the muffin edges to loosen them (plastic is preferred so as not to scratch up the muffin tin).
+- If your muffin tops stick to the tin a little like mine did, you can slide a thin plastic or silicone spatula underneath the muffin edges to loosen them (plastic or silicone is preferred so as not to scratch up the muffin tin).

 Storage and reheating

-- Because these muffins contain fresh fruit, they will only keep at room temperature for about 1 - 2 days, stored in an airtight container or zip top bag.
+- If you added fruit, the muffins will keep at room temperature for about 1 - 2 days.

 Recipe FAQs